-(f) Change in Party or Authorized Representative or Fiduciary: Where (1) a party other than an individual participates in a case through an authorized representative (such as an officer of a corporation or a member of an association) or through a fiduciary, and there is a change in such representative or fiduciary, or (2) there is a substitution of parties in a pending case, counsel subscribing the motion resulting in the Court's approval of the change or substitution shall thereafter be deemed first counsel of record for the representative, fiduciary, or party.
+(f) Change in Party or Authorized Representative or

+Fiduciary: Where (1) a party other than an individual participates in a case through an authorized representative (such as an officer of a corporation or a member of an association) or through a fiduciary, and there is a change in such representative or fiduciary, or (2) there is a substitution of parties in a pending case, counsel subscribing the motion resulting in the Court's approval of the change or substitution shall thereafter be deemed first counsel of record for the representative, fiduciary, or party.
 Counsel of record for the former representative, fiduciary, or party, desiring to withdraw such counsel's appearance shall file a motion in accordance with paragraph (c).

 The Court's Internet Web site provides requirements for participation in the Court's Clinical, Student Practice, and Bar-Related Pro Bono Program, including procedures for assistance by law students, and the Court in its opinions routinely recognizes law students who assist in the presentation of cases.
-It is proposed that new Rule 24(a) (5) be adopted to conform the Court's Rules with its practice.
-New Rule 24(a) (5) provides a description of the traditional role of law students under the direct supervision of attorneys in academic clinics and in the student practice program sponsored by the Office of Chief Counsel of the Internal Revenue Service.
+New Rule 24(a)(5) conforms the Court's Rules with its practice and provides a description of the traditional role of law students under the direct supervision of attorneys in academic clinics and in the student practice program sponsored by the Office of Chief Counsel of the Internal Revenue Service.

 Current Rule 24(f) does not specify the treatment of any counsel of the representative, fiduciary, or party for whom a change or substitution has been made.
-The proposed amendment uses phrasing similar to that in Rule 24(c), Withdrawal of Counsel, and would require counsel for the former representative, fiduciary, or party to file a motion to withdraw when appropriate.
+The amendment uses phrasing similar to that in Rule 24(c), Withdrawal of Counsel, and requires counsel for the former representative, fiduciary, or party to file a motion to withdraw when appropriate.